ShipEngine/connect-website/testing/index.md

 Manual Testing
 -----------------------------
 The [`shipengine start` command](../cli.md#start) starts a local server that allows you to preview your app and invoke its methods.
-You can

 Automated Tests
 -----------------------------